GPSnoopy/RayTracingInVulkan/README.md

 ## Performance

 Using a GeForce RTX 2080 Ti, the rendering speed is obscenely faster than using the CPU renderer.
-Obviously both implementations are still quite naive in some places, but I'm really impressed by the performance.
+Obviously both implementations are still quite naive in some places, but they're impressed by the performance.
 The cover scene of the first book reaches ~140fps at 1280x720 using 8 rays per pixel and up to 16 bounces.

-I suspect performance could be improved further.
-I have created each object in the scene as a separate instance in the top level acceleration structure, which is probably not the best for data locality.
-The same goes for displaying multiple [Lucy statues](http://graphics.stanford.edu/data/3Dscanrep/), where I have naively duplicated the geometry rather than instancing it multiple times.
+They suspect performance could be improved further.
+They have created each object in the scene as a separate instance in the top level acceleration structure, which is probably not the best for data locality.
+The same goes for displaying multiple [Lucy statues](http://graphics.stanford.edu/data/3Dscanrep/), where they have naively duplicated the geometry rather than instancing it multiple times.

 ## Benchmarking